André Franquin: Franquin's beginnings

 Franquin was born in Etterbeek in 1924.
 Although he started drawing at an early age, Franquin got his first actual drawing lessons at École Saint-Luc in 1943.
-A year later however, the school was forced to close down because of the war and Franquin was then hired by Compagnie belge d'actualités (CBA), a short-lived animation studio in Brussels.
+A year later, however, the school was forced to close down because of the war and Franquin was then hired by Compagnie belge d'actualités (CBA), a short-lived animation studio in Brussels.
 It is there he met some of his future colleagues: Maurice de Bevere (Morris, creator of Lucky Luke), Pierre Culliford (Peyo, creator of the Smurfs), and Eddy Paape.
 Three of them (minus Peyo) were hired by Dupuis in 1945, following CBA's demise.
 Peyo, still too young, would only follow them seven years later.
 Franquin started drawing covers and cartoons for Le Moustique, a weekly magazine about radio and culture.
 He also worked for Plein Jeu, a monthly scouting magazine.

-During this time, Morris and Franquin were coached by Joseph Gillain (Jijé), who had transformed a section of his house into a work space for the two young comics artists and Will.
+During this time, Morris and Franquin were coached by Joseph Gillain (Jijé), who had transformed a section of his house into a workspace for the two young comics artists and Will.
 Jijé was then producing many of the comics that were published in the Franco-Belgian comics magazine Spirou, including its flagship series Spirou et Fantasio.
 The team he had assembled at the end of the war is often referred to as La bande des quatre (lit.
 "The Gang of Four"), and the graphical style they would develop together was later called the Marcinelle school, Marcinelle being an outskirt of the industrial city of Charleroi south of Brussels where Spirou's publisher Dupuis was then situated.

 Jijé passed the Spirou et Fantasio strip to Franquin, five pages into the making of Spirou et la maison préfabriquée, and from Spirou issue #427 released 20 June 1946, the young Franquin held creative responsibility of the series.
 For the next twenty years, Franquin largely reinvented the strip, creating longer, more elaborate storylines and a large gallery of burlesque characters.

 Most notable among these is the Marsupilami, a fictional monkey-like creature.
 The inspiration for the Marsupilami's extremely long, prehensile tail came from imagining an appendage for the busy tramway conductors Franquin and his colleagues often encountered on their way to work.
-This animal has become part of Belgian and French popular culture, and has spawned cartoons, merchandise, and since 1989 a comic book series of its own.
-The cartoons have broadened its appeal to English-speaking countries.
+This animal has become part of Belgian and French popular culture and has spawned cartoons, merchandise, and since 1989 a comic book series of its own.
+The cartoons have broadened their appeal to English-speaking countries.